West LRT, Calgary, Canada

 The external envelope of the new West Calgary High School was completed in September 2010.
 The centre pier on LRT bridge over the Sarcee Trail was completed in October 2010.
 Construction of two bridges at 42nd Street and 45th Street SW were completed at the end of 2010.

 The LRT tunnel guideway was completed in April 2011.
 Construction of track work on 26 Street SW was completed in May 2011.
-The crews have completed construction of the fourth and final track crossing at Christie Park Gate by September 2011.
-Construction continues on Sirocco Station and four other intersections currently.
+The crews completed construction of the fourth and final track crossing at Christie Park Gate by September 2011.
+Construction then continued on Sirocco Station and four other intersections.

-The speed limit throughout the construction period will be 50km/h.
+The speed limit throughout the construction period was 50km/h.

 Contractors involved in the city line project